adi-killer/test_app_6/README.md

 # README
-all this repo to git hub
+all this repo to git repo

 This README would normally document whatever steps are necessary to get the application up and running.